wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 ## Additional resources

-The WordPress Developer documentation has an entire section dedicated to the [Block Editor Handbook](https://developer.wordpress.org/block-editor/), which contains a wealth of information on block development.
-It is recommended reading if you want to get a better understanding of how blocks work, and how to develop them.
+The WordPress Developer documentation has an entire section dedicated to the [Block Editor](https://developer.wordpress.org/block-editor/), which contains a wealth of information on blocks, block development, as well as the various packages available to block developers.

+It's also a good idea to read the [Fundamentals of Block Development](https://developer.wordpress.org/block-editor/getting-started/fundamentals/) section to get a better understanding of the process.